sharedgithub/myTestRepo/test/manFund/lamds.md

 ##accompolished and prooud of## challenges in you previous project

+##handeled stress/pressure  ## dificuutl situation ## challenge
+I like to organize my work
+keeping a priority list with param importance, urgent, time required Given a task to test android and ios mobile app as soon as i joined and develop team was in US
+	procuring the mobile app , using the xcode on ios building project(test different screen and os version android simulator testing the app, running test on real application procuring the bluetooth enabled gateway, instaling the right os, right services, configuration to make that os bluetooth enabled and finally tesing mobile app and doing diffent kind of tesiting, automation testing
+	plan: identifying the devices, mobile and gateway and laptop procuring them immediately identified screens and os using boundry value analysis skipping automation R&D was invloded and framework was not ready for appium starting test immediately with simulators to report bug early later I continued testing on real devices identified what kind of test we will be carrying out and what not

 Questions for me
 	This requirement is for a project specific or very generic